FatimaJHussain/Pewlett-Hackard-Analysis/README.md

 # Summary
 By comparing the results of two deliverable , there are 90398 positions to be filled due to retirement wave.
 Out of these 1549 employees are eligible for mentorship program.
 This shows that there is 1 mentor for every 58 new hire employees.
 This is very high number for each mentor, and in turns over burden the exsisting employees to mentor the new employees.

-One way to ease this burden from current employees, number of mentors should be increased.
-Eligibility criteria for mentorship program should be relaxed and employees between January 1, 1963 and December 31, 1965 should be allowed.
-This way, more mentors will be available for new hires and can support new employees ina better way.
+One way to ease this burden from current employees is; number of mentors should be increased.
+Eligibility criteria for mentorship program should be relaxed and employees between January 1, 1963 and December 31, 1965 should be allowed instead if just in 1965.
+This way, more mentors will be available for new hires and can support new employees in a better way.